Fort Crampel Affair

 The execution with dynamite, caricatured by Bernard Naudin in L' Assiette au beurre, March 11, 1905.

-The Fort-Crampel Affair or Gaud-Toqué Affair was a legal scandal that erupted in France in 1905 after two colonial officials were accused of arbitrarily executing several native people.
+The Fort-Crampel Affair or Gaud-Toqué Affair was a legal scandal in France in 1905 after two colonial officials were accused of arbitrarily executing several native people.
 This included one execution performed with a cartridge of dynamite at Fort Crampel, in what is now the Central African Republic.
-For this crime, they were each sentenced to five years in prison.
+Both officials accused, Georges Toqué and Fernand Gaud, were sentenced to five years in prison.